Russia unleashes biggest attacks in Ukraine in months

 The strikes sent residents of Ukraine’s two largest cities — Kyiv and Kharkiv — into bomb shelters, including subway stations.

+Zelenskyy’s wife, Olena, posted a video showing people sheltering on the stairs of a Kyiv subway station singing a Ukrainian folk song, “In a Cherry Garden,” whose final lines are: “My dear mother, you are old and I’m happy and young.
+I want to live, to love.”

-While air raid sirens have continued throughout the war in cities across the country, in Kyiv and elsewhere, many Ukrainians had begun to ignore their warnings after months of calm.
+While air raid sirens have continued throughout the war, in Kyiv and elsewhere many Ukrainians had been ignoring the warnings after months of calm.

-Just as traffic was beginning to pick up Monday morning, a commuter minibus, known as a “marshrutka” — a popular alternative to the city’s buses and subways — was struck near Kyiv National University.
-Nearby, at least one strike landed in Shevchenko Park, leaving a large hole near a children’s playground.
+Just as traffic was picking up Monday morning, a commuter minibus was struck near Kyiv National University.
+Nearby, at least one missile landed in Shevchenko Park, leaving a large hole near a children’s playground.

-Another target was the Klitschko pedestrian bridge — a landmark in central Kyiv with its glass panels.
-Closed-circuit television footage showed a huge explosion under the bridge, with smoke rising, and a man running away after the blast, apparently unhurt.
-No significant damage to the bridge was immediately apparent.
+Another target was the Klitschko pedestrian bridge — a central Kyiv landmark with glass panels.
+Video footage showed a huge explosion under the bridge, with smoke rising, and a man running away, apparently unhurt.
+The mayor posted a video later while walking on the bridge, pointing out a crater on a sidewalk below and broken glass and missile fragments on the bridge surface.

 “It’s very dangerous.
 I immediately called my kids to see how they are because anyone can be hit — women, children,” she said.